Ciriphys/MathematicaCLI/README.md

 to access quickly the binaries.

 # Authors
-Although the project is hosted on the ZeXo Softwares page, its development is entirely carried by @Ciridev.
+Even if this project is hosted on the ZeXo Softwares page, its development is entirely carried on by @Ciridev.

 # Licensing
 This project is licensed under the MIT license.